param-7275/konnector_assignment/README.md

 ### Common Issues

 1. **"Browser does not support Web Speech API"**
-   - Use Chrome browser
+   - Use Chrome browser and allow microphone permissions
-   - Ensure HTTPS in production

-2. **"Summary not ready"**
+2. **"If Summary not ready"**
    - Check Sidekiq is running
    - Verify OpenAI API key
    - Check Sidekiq logs